adheeshc/Visual-Odometry/README.md

 - Images folder - Contains images for github use (can be ignored)

-- Output folder - Contains output videos and 2
+- Output folder - Contains output videos and 2 output csv files
   - points_final.csv - This is the output points from the Built_in.py
   - updated2_final.csv - This is the output points from the FINAL_CODE.py